revaturelabs/interviewquestions/Python/Python-Functions & Array/Lambda.md

 <details><summary> <b>Show Answer</b> </summary>

-**Ans**:

-  ['e', 'o', 'e', 'o', 'e', 'o']
+> ['e', 'o', 'e', 'o', 'e', 'o']

 <details><summary> <b>Explanation</b> </summary>

-  - It could be used as filter(f, list).
+ > - It could be used as filter(f, list).
 Make sure your function is a logical statement to facilitate the filtering process.
-  - Since filter() function will return an iterator, you can use list() function to convert it to a proper Python list.
+ > - Since filter() function will return an iterator, you can use list() function to convert it to a proper Python list.
-  - To create a lambda function with logical expression, you can implement something like the following:
+ > - To create a lambda function with logical expression, you can implement something like the following:

-    **lambda x: True if x in ….else False**
+ lambda x: True if x in ….else False

   </details>
   </details>

+  ---

 16.Write a python program using map() and filter() functions to add the values below 80.